Shane-Dias/NFC3_JSM2/README.md

 ## Problem Statement

-Pet Adoption PlatformDevelop a platform that streamlines the pet adoption process , increases visibility for pets in shelters , and improves the overall experience for both potential adopters and shelter staff.
+Develop a platform that streamlines the pet adoption process , increases visibility for pets in shelters , and improves the overall experience for both potential adopters and shelter staff.

 ## Features